amelieled/sttfaxport/README.md

 Copyright Deducteam <dedukti-dev@inria.fr> 2022

-With STTfaXport, you can export theories written in Dedukti in the encoding of STTfa to other proof assistants.
+With STTfaXport, you can export theories written in Dedukti in the encoding of STTfa to other proof assistants (for now Coq, HOL Light, Lean, Matita, OpenTheory - so Isabelle/HOL and HOL4 - and PVS).

 To build STTfaXport, you need